bigbigmdm/IMSProg/README.md

 programmer slot.
 The DataFlash `AT45DBxxx` series chips must be mounted in a `SOP-8 DIP-8` and this adapter shall be inserted into the `45xxx` adapter.
 The `45xxx` adapter must be installed in the programmer slot marked `25xxx`.
+The SPI NAND Flash chips must be mounted in a WSON-8 DIP-8 adapter.
+This adapter must be installed in the programmer slot marked `25xxx`.

 ![Adapter](img/93xxx_adapter.png)